 Visual disorders become more common as people age.
 Here are some things you can do to help manage the difficulties caused by visual deficits:

-For more information on low literacy, contact:
+For more information on effective communication approaches, contact: